i4Trust/tutorials/Data-Service-Provider/README.md

 ```

 Now modify the [API Umbrella values file](./values/values-umbrella.yml) according to your setup and perform
 the deployment using Helm.
+Check that in the database configuration, you provide the same password for the database user as has been used when creating
+the MongoDB database and user.
 Make sure to setup an Ingress or OpenShift route in the values file for external
 access of the UI (e.g. https://umbrella.domain.org).
 The issued private key and certificate
 chain must be added in PEM format.
 Make sure to use the chart from this [branch](https://github.com/FIWARE/helm-charts/tree/i4trust/charts/api-umbrella) until